What is a SKU code? How to create SKUs, examples & differences with other systems

 If the SKUs aren’t unique, errors and confusions can happen in the picking and packing process, causing shipping issues later on.

-SKU numbers vs. UPC
+SKU vs. UPC numbers

 SKUs are typically used in internal processes: product production, order processing, and shipping.
 UPC codes (Universal Product Code) are standardized and used both inside and outside the company’s facilities.